-You probably already know that it’s easier to retain an existing customer than it is to acquire a brand-new one.
+As you probably already know, it’s easier to retain an existing customer than to win a new one.

 Retaining customers doesn’t help you grow.
 It helps you stay put, right?
 How do you grow your landscaping business if you’re so focused on your existing customers?